microsoft/coyote/docs/_learn/core/specifications.md

 Safety property specifications generalize the notion of source code assertions.
 A safety property violation is a finite execution that leads a system to an erroneous state.
 Coyote provides an API for writing assertions that specify safety properties that are local to a Coyote actor or task.
-In the `Task` programming model, you should use `Specification.Assert` and in the `Actor` programming model the corresponding API is `Actor.Assert`.
+In the `Task` programming model, you should use `Specification.Assert` (see [Specification API](../ref/Microsoft.Coyote.Specifications/SpecificationType)) and in the `Actor` programming model the corresponding API is `Actor.Assert`.
 In addition, Coyote also provides a way to specify _global_ assertions that can describe the relationship across tasks or actors.

-Coyote provides the notion of a `Monitor`.
+Coyote provides the notion of a `Monitor` (see [Monitor API](../ref/Microsoft.Coyote.Specifications/MonitorType)).
 It is a special kind of actor that can receive events but cannot send events to other actors.
 So it can only observe the execution of a program but not influence it: a desirable property when writing specifications in code.
-A `Monitor` is declared as
+A `Monitor` is declared as follows:
-follows:

 ```c#
 class GlobalSpec : Monitor { ... }